WGNO: WWOM-TV: Early years

 WWOM-TV's logo from 1969, showing its attempt to broadcast 24 hours a day, from The Times-Picayune.

-After applying in March 1964, Channel 26, Inc., an affiliate of WWOM-AM-FM radio, received a construction permit in July 1965 for channel 26, with studios and transmitter in the International Trade Mart Building.
+After applying in March 1964, Channel 26, Inc., an affiliate of radio stations WWOM (the former WMRY) and WWOM-FM, received a construction permit in July 1965 for channel 26, with studios and transmitter in the International Trade Mart Building.
 During 1966, some details of WWOM-TV's programming were published: bullfighting from Mexico City, all-night programming on weekends, music programming, and a steady diet of movies, turning the WWOM call letters of "Wonderful World of Music" into "Wonderful World of Movies".

 Test patterns were broadcast for the first time on September 27, 1967, and WWOM-TV began programming on October 14, 1967.
 The first program aired was the 1927 film The Jazz Singer.
 The debut of an independent station in the market immediately provided flexibility and allowed shows not aired by the network affiliates to be seen in the market.
 Months after going on the air, WWOM-TV aired the 1968 Winter Olympics after ABC affiliate WVUE was told it had to air them live.
 It experimented with all-night broadcasting, the first local station to do so, and it also featured the local program Nite People, a late night variety show that turned into the local equivalent of The Gong Show and gained a cult following; after its original run from 1968 to 1970, a revival special was aired in 1987.